A reflection upon Matthew 7:7:

 “Ask and it will be given to you, seek and you will find, knock and it will be opened for you.”

 There are, however, three parts to the verse.
-Asking is just the first step.
+Asking is just the first part.
 Seeking and knocking follow, and, though guided (more on that in a while), they are both discrete actions in which one must engage.
 Seeking takes you to the gate.
 Knocking results in it opening.
-It then shifts from active to passive as we approach that which we cannot do for ourselves.
+It then shifts from active to semi-passive (or perhaps synergistic) as we approach that which we cannot do for ourselves.

 Verse 7 is the start of a passage that I am inclined to say extends through verse 14, in a three part progression, v.
 7, then vv.
 8-12, and finally vv.
 13-14.
 So to v.
 7 we add

 The idea, then, is that we ask and someone is listening, a Father who cares about us and responds with what is best for us, not necessarily always what we asked for, but good.
-Along with this asking and receiving comes the expectation that we will treat other people well.
+Along with this asking and receiving comes the expectation that we will treat other people well, and especially not returning evil for evil.

 With this, we find our selves at the Golden Rule, a childhood memory verse usually taught out of context.
 Let’s add context.
 First, a different translation: